How to convert HTML to PDF: 10 best tools compared

 Key features

-- Precise layout control — Allows for precise control over PDF layout, content, and structure.
+- Precise layout control — Gives fine-grained control over layout, content, and structure.

-- Node.js integration — Easily integrates with other Node.js modules and libraries.
+- Node.js integration — Works with standard Node.js modules.

 Use cases